austta/austta.org.au/adelaidetim.md

 [Adelaide Metro](https://www.adelaidemetro.com.au).
 Each row in the table represents either an individual paper or PDF timetable.

-Adelaide  Buses  are  operated   by:
+Adelaide services are  operated   by:

-* LIGHT  STREET  BUSES  Contract  areas     NORTH-SOUTH    and    OUTER  NORTH  EAST
+* Southlink -  Bus Contract  areas Outer North, Outer South and Hills
-* SOUTHLINK       BUSES  Contract  areas    OUTER   NORTH   and     OUTER  SOUTH
+* Torrens Transit - Bus Contract Areas North-South, East-West and Outer North East
-* TORRENS   TRANSIT     Contract  area       EAST  -  WEST
+* Adelaide Metro - Trams and Trains

 Note that a timetable may appear several times as the list includes: